A Bayesian factor analysis model for non-randomised staggered designs: A Bayesian causal factor analysis model for ordinal staggered interventions

-We now specify our functional forms for the potential outcomes and the intervention assignment mechanism.
+We now specify functional forms for the potential outcomes and the intervention assignment mechanism, which are consistent with strict exogeneity (Assumption \ref{ass:EXOG}) and the causal DAG (Assumption \ref{ass:causalDAG}).
 Let $NegBin(a,b)$ denote the negative binomial distribution with mean $a$ and variance $a+a^2/b$. \begin{assumption} (Functional form for potential outcomes).
-For all $i$ and $t$
+For all $i$ and $t$,

 for any $\bar{\boldsymbol{a}}_{t}\in\bar{\mathcal{A}}_t$, where

 and

 for some smooth function $s(\cdot)$. \end{assumption}